OpenConext/OpenConext-devssp/README.md

 This container is not in any way production ready!
 It is meant for development purposes only.

-The container is used in the docker-compose of the OpenConect-devconf project
+The container is used in the docker-compose of the [OpenConext-devconf](https://github.com/OpenConext/OpenConext-devconf) project.

-# Docker-compose
+# Development
-To run the devssp using the docker-compose.yaml from the OpenConext-devconf project:
+When developing the OpenConect-devssp itself you can run devssp using the docker-compose.yaml in this OpenConext-devssp project:

 - Clone the [OpenConext-devconf](https://github.com/OpenConext/OpenConext-devconf) project on the same level as this project.
 I.e. the directory structure should look like this:
     ```